Montanan convicted of hate crimes after shooting intended to kill gays and lesbians

 People are also reading…

-The victim in this case was targeted for no other reason than her sexual orientation when he fired bullets at her home while she was inside, said U.S. Attorney Jesse Laslovich said.
+The victim in this case was targeted for no other reason than her sexual orientation when he fired bullets at her home while she was inside, said U.S. Attorney Jesse Laslovich.

 “There will be zero tolerance by our office in prosecuting those who commit hate crimes against our fellow Montanans, as no one should have to live in fear of potentially deadly violence simply because of whom they love,” Laslovich said.